perfact/zodbsync/.scratch/layer-aware-record-watch/issues/07-multi-layer-deletion.md

 - If exactly one layer holds the object: delete its files from that workdir.
 No `__deleted__` marker.
 - If more than one layer holds the object: place `__deleted__` in the workdir of the topmost (lowest list index) layer that holds the object.

-The multi-layer case arises when `zodbsync copy` has been used — the object exists in both a named layer and the fallback layer.
+The multi-layer case arises when the same object is defined in more than one layer — e.g. a base layer's definition plus an override in a higher-priority layer.

 ## Acceptance criteria